-A clearly labelled SIAC Battery Check control should be placed in the assembly area together with a 'SIAC Off' control (preferably alongside the beginning of the route to the start, not in the start area itself).
-This allows a runner to obtain a replacement if their dibber has failed.
+A clearly labelled SIAC Battery Check control should be placed in the assembly area (preferably alongside the beginning of the route to the start, not in the start area itself).
+This allows a runner to obtain a replacement if their card has failed.
+A SIAC Test control must be placed in the start area after the Check station to allow competitors to test their card